access-news/_/accessnews.org/README.md

-The website for people who
+[accessnews.org](https://accessnews.org) is the website for people who
 + are eligible to listen to the service (i.e., visually impaired and print disabled)
 + volunteer for the service